FactomProject/factomd/state/ACK_README.md

 ### For Commit TxIDs (Entry Credit Chain)

 Responses can vary depending on the status of the commit, which will always be found in `commitdata`.
-Commits may not enter the network if the entry has already been payed for within a 2hr window, because of this it is recommended to always search entries by their entryhash, rather than the corrosponding commit.
+Commits may not enter the network if the entry has already been payed for within a 2hr window, because of this it is recommended to always search entries by their **entryhash**, rather than the corrosponding commit.
+Use the entry-credit chain, `000000000000000000000000000000000000000000000000000000000000000c` or `c` for short, for the request chainid

 ```json
 {